Star Conflict: Open Space

 This mode was launched as a large-scale expansion, entitled "Invasion" on September 4, 2014.
 According to the storyline, the alien Biomorphs (a new NPC race) invaded known space.
 To counter this threat, the factions had to mobilize all of the mercenaries (the players).

 The game world consists of many separate locations, connected by warp gates.
 It is a mode where players can undock from a station and travel around the various systems and sectors to defend allied space colonies against an ancient and malevolent alien race.
 In contrast to all other modes, players are given almost complete freedom of action.
 Players can attack any ship, including the ships of other players, find or steal from other players valuable items, which are used for crafting, completing missions and fighting aliens.
 Space is inhabited by NPC pirates and aliens.
 Sectors controlled by factions are guarded by police.
 There are hidden alien sectors, that can be reached only through special alien gates.

 Missions

 A co-op PvE mode, where players fight against enemy NPCs and bosses.
 The missions involve teams of 4 players.
 Each mission consists of several stages.
 Each stage may have special conditions.
 For instance, permanent hull and shield recovery or increased damage power.
 There are currently 9 scenarios available.
 A special part of the missions is "Spec-Ops".
 It is a raid against giant Alien flagships.
 There are 3 available scenarios at the moment, where each of the bosses has unique characteristics and behavior.
 A maximum of 12 players can take part in these missions.

 Sector Conquest

 Sector Conquest represents epic battles between Corporations, a community of pilots, for conquering and holding a location on the gigantic map with more than 200 sectors.
 Control over the location grants extra income to the Corporation.
 Corporations are a mainstay in Star Conflict.
-Joining a Corporation enters you into a group of players, much like a guild.
+Joining a Corporation enters the players into a group of players, much like a guild.

 In order to establish control over open world sectors a corporation has to build a Dreadnought.
 Dreadnoughts are huge ships with destructive fire-power.
 They have a variety of systems, which can be constructed and damaged in combat, for example their different weapons: torpedoes, combat drones and guns of various calibers.
 These massive ships and their immense damage output are perfect for interstellar PvP battles.